What is a persona in marketing?

 Outside of your core persona work, there are other ways you can look to continually top up your knowledge base too, like:

-• Adding a couple of fields into your website’s form,
+• Adding a couple of fields to your website’s form,

 • Including relevant questions as part of your onboarding process, and